 For security reasons, a server running VisiBroker will not use bidirectional IIOP unless explicitly configured to do so.
-The property vbroker.<se>.<sename>.scm.<scmname>.manager.importBiDir gives you control of bidirectionality on a per-SCM basis.
-For example, you might choose to enable bidirectional IIOP only on a server engine that uses SSL to authenticate the client, and to not make other, regular IIOP connections available for bidirectional use.
+The property vbroker.<se>.<sename>.scm.<scmname>.manager.importBiDir gives you control of bidirectional IIOP only on a server engine that uses SSL to authenticate the client, and to not make other, regular IIOP connections available for bidirectional use.
 (See "Bidirectional VisiBroker ORB properties" for more information.)
-In addition, on the client-side, you might want to enable bidirectional connections only to those servers that do callbacks outside of the client firewall.
-To establish a high degree of security between the client and server, you should use SSL with mutual authentication (set vbroker.security.peerAuthenticationMode to REQUIRE AND TRUST on both the client and server).
+In addition, on the client-side, you might want to enable bidirections only to those servers that do callbacks outside of the client firewall.
+To establish a high degree of security between the client and server, you should use SSL with mutual authentication (set vbroker.security.peerAuthenticationMode to REQUIRE\AND\TRUST on both the client and server).